 Step II: Getting Started

 As I mentioned, I signed up for Fiverr and Upwork.
 These are two sites that cater to freelancers (and the clients looking for them).
 Fiverr is more of a passive thing for freelancers; you set up a “gig” and then clients look for you.
 Upwork is more of a back and forth; you can set up a “project” as a freelancer, but I think it’s best for when you want to go looking for jobs.
 Clients post jobs and you can search through them to find something that works for you.
-It must be noted, though, that both these sites charge a 20% fee for their services, so when you get established you may want to start taking clients outside of them.
+It must be noted, though, that both these sites charge a 20% fee for their services, so once you establish your network you may want to start taking clients outside of them.

 Canva works great to create the pictures/logos you need, and the free version should get you what you need right now, although you may want to spring for pro later.
 (NOTE: With a pro subscription, you can schedule social media posts directly from the program, which I have found very helpful!)
 You can set custom dimensions for your designs, which is perfect because every site has different sizes for their display pics.
 Upwork’s project picture should be 1000 x 750 pixels, Fiverr’s 550 x 370.
-I am planning to create another blog post about making designs for different sites, which I’ll link when I finish.
+If you do a little research, you can find some great advice online.

 It can be a little hard to get started on these sites because when you don’t have any reviews, you most likely won’t be getting the big jobs.
 You’ll have to take a few jobs that don’t pay much just to build up your profile.
 Just always always always make sure you know what you’re getting into!
 Some clients will try to take advantage of you, and you’ll feel obligated to let them because you’re terrified of a bad review.
 There are lots and lots of articles online about building good profiles and the perfect proposal formats and everything, so I won’t go into that too much, but I’ll link my profiles so you can see an example: